top of page

 Discover a collection of pewter hunting figurines where French manufacturing meets the tradition of hunting with hounds.
 All these pieces are made and painted by hand by the Figurart workshop.

-Figurines, miniatures of objects or people, have spanned the ages, playing various roles in culture and history.
-Hunting has established itself as one of the traditional subjects most represented in the crafts of the toy soldier.
-Hounds, riders, stingers, and wild animals are engraved and painted with meticulousness and precision within the "Compiègne" collection.
-Lush green forests, peaceful glades, and winding rivers come to life in this diorama.
+Figurines, miniatures of objects or people, have spanned the ages, playing diverse roles in culture and history.
+The hunt has become one of the most frequently depicted traditional subjects in the art of toy soldiers.
+Hounds, riders, huntsmen, and woodland animals are meticulously engraved and painted with precision in the "Compiègne" collection.
+Lush green forests, peaceful clearings, and winding rivers come to life in this diorama.

-Tin, chosen for the manufacture of these collector's items, allows the artist to sculpt and cast fine and delicate details.
-This noble metal is a guarantee of durability, ensuring their longevity through generations.
+The tin chosen for crafting these collector's items allows the artist to sculpt and cast fine and delicate details.
+This noble metal guarantees durability, ensuring their longevity through generations.

 deer head logo

 Hunting figurines trace the evolution of hunting and decorative art through the centuries.
-Their history dates back to the Middle Ages, where hunting was a vital activity for food supply and the management of animal populations.
-The first figurines were rudimentary, carved from wood, stone or clay, and represented scenes of hunting game.
+Their history dates back to the Middle Ages, when hunting was a vital activity for food supply and animal population management.
+The earliest figurines were rudimentary, carved from wood, stone, or clay, and depicted scenes of game being hunted.

-However, from the Renaissance onwards, hunting figurines began to spread in homes, particularly with the use of tin allowing the reuse of molds.
-With the growing popularity of venery among the European nobility, the demand for these decorative pieces continued to grow in quality and quantity.
-Artisan sculptors specialize in creating chase scenes, highlighting the dynamic movements of dogs, riders and often a large deer.
+However, from the Renaissance onward, hunting figurines began to spread into homes, particularly with the use of pewter, which allowed for the reuse of molds.
+With the growing popularity of hunting among the European nobility, the demand for these decorative pieces increased steadily in both quality and quantity.
+Sculptors specialized in creating chase scenes, highlighting the dynamic movements of the hounds, riders, and often a magnificent stag.

-In the 18th century, in France and England in particular, hunting figurines with hounds reached their peak as high-end art objects.
-Carved with remarkable attention to detail, often used as decorations of the most beautiful palaces, testifying to the social status and leisure activities of their owners.
+In the 18th century, particularly in France and England, hunting figurines reached their zenith as high-end art objects.
+Sculpted with remarkable attention to detail, they were often used as decorations in the finest palaces, reflecting the social status and leisure activities of their owners.

-During the Victorian period in the 19th century, hunting miniatures enjoyed renewed popularity, in part due to a growing interest in country life and rural traditions.
-These pieces were appreciated for their aesthetics, but also for their historical and cultural value.
+During the Victorian period in the 19th century, miniature hunting scenes experienced a renewed popularity, partly due to a growing interest in country life and rural traditions.
+These pieces were valued not only for their aesthetic appeal but also for their historical and cultural significance.

-In the 20th century, with the advent of new manufacturing techniques and materials, hunting figures continued to evolve into toy soldier-like toys.
-Styles and designs have varied, reflecting the artistic trends of the time, but the fascination with these classic pieces has remained constant.
+In the 20th century, with the advent of new manufacturing techniques and materials, fox hunting figurines continued to evolve into toys resembling lead soldiers.
+Styles and designs varied, reflecting the artistic trends of the time, but the fascination with these classic pieces remained constant.

-Today, hunting figurines are still highly sought after by collectors and art lovers.
-They are precious witnesses to the history of decorative art in Europe, offering a captivating insight into this centuries-old tradition.
+Today, hunting figurines are still highly sought after by collectors and art enthusiasts.
+They are valuable witnesses to the history of decorative art in Europe, offering a captivating glimpse into this centuries-old tradition.

 bottom of page